riojosdev/node-readsync/readme.md

 |-|-|
 | Only a succesful Login installs a new Service Worker, which contains new notifications for the client user | If service worker couldn't be installed; no notifications would be received or pushed, a reload often works; which means the user have to successfully login with a minimum of two times, more if error persists |

+## FAQ
+### I added permission for the site to receive notification, but still received no notification.
+What did I do wrong?
+Some browsers might have disabled notifications support for websites.
+You may need to manually enable it.

+Also remember, the service worker is the main dependency needed for push notifications to work.
+As it is still a new feature in most browsers, there might be issues.

 ## Contribution Guidelines to Follow
 * Build in Public
 * MVC
 * Humane and ethical tech architecture
 * Unix Philosophy

+## License
+Please check the LICENSE.md file

 ---
 # Give Up GitHub